Eve Macfarlane: Elite rowing

 She changed to the elite class in 2011, having skipped the under 23 class, and came under the guidance of national coach Dick Tonks.
 Tonks changed her from a sweep rower to a sculler and placed her in a women's quadruple scull.
 The four, which included Sarah Gray, Fiona Bourke and Louise Trappitt, surprised themselves by winning bronze at the regattas in Hamburg (Germany) and Lucerne (Switzerland).
 They maintained their form and won a bronze at the 2011 World Rowing Championships at Lake Bled in Bled, Slovenia.

 In 2012, Macfarlane competed with the women's quad at regattas in Lucerne (Switzerland; fourth place) and Munich (Germany; fifth place).
 The quad then went to the 2012 Summer Olympics in London with a strong expectation for a medal when Trappitt "caught a crab" and snapped an oar at the 1500 m mark in the repechage.
 This cost the team their place in the final (they would have had to be within the first four but came last in the repechage), and they subsequently came first in the B final.
 Macfarlane was New Zealand's youngest representative in London.

 In 2013, Macfarlane was part of the women's eight.
 At regattas in Sydney (Australia) and Lucerne (Switzerland), they came fifth and sixth, respectively.
 At the 2013 World Rowing Championships held at Tangeum Lake in Chungju, South Korea, the eight came first in the B final.

-MacFarlane did not race in 2014.
+Macfarlane did not race in 2014.
 At regattas in Varese (Italy) and Lucerne (Switzerland) in 2015, she competed in the double sculls with Zoe Stevenson, winning gold in both finals.
 The pair went to the 2015 World Rowing Championships held at Lac d'Aiguebelette in Aiguebelette, France, and again won gold.
-Stevenson and MacFarlane qualified for the 2016 Summer Olympics, but were beaten in the semi-finals by the US by 5/100 into fourth place, thus missing the A final.
-In November 2016, both MacFarlane and Stevenson announced that they would take the 2017 rowing season off.
+Stevenson and Macfarlane qualified for the 2016 Summer Olympics, but were beaten in the semi-finals by the US by 5/100 into fourth place, thus missing the A final.
+In November 2016, both Macfarlane and Stevenson announced that they would take the 2017 rowing season off.
+Macfarlane announced her retirement from elite Rowing on 26 October 2021.